pokt-network/pocket-core/docs/proposals/probabilistic_proofs.md

 Selecting `k = 12` implies that there is an `~1%` of 12 failures (includes the sample space where an attacker gets away) until a single success (an attacker is caught).
 To deter this behaviour, the `ProofMissingPenalty` should be selected as 12 times `ProofRequirementThreshold`.

-To answer this question, we need to select:
+To answer this question, we need to:

-- Pick `p` - variable for scaling the network; e.g. 0.25 => 4x networkscale
+- Pick `p` - variable for scaling the network (e.g. 0.25 => 4x network scale)
 - Select `Pr(X=k)` - the likelihood of `k` failures
 - Introduce `BurnForFailedClaimSubmission` - penalty for getting caught in falsifying a claim (or failing to submit a real claim)